 Let cool about 5 minutes; then cut into 8 servings and eat while hot.
 This kept amazingly well in the fridge for days, and can easily be reheated in the microwave or in a pan on top of the stove.
 I'm guessing it freezes well, but I ate all my leftovers before I could freeze any.

-This casserole has all low-carb and low-glycemic ingredients, and would be suitable for any phase of the South Beach Diet, or many other types of low-carb eating plans.
-South Beach would recommend low-fat sour cream, low-fat mayo, and low-fat Mozzarella for this but I'm not a low-fat mayo fan and I used the real thing in my casserole!
+This casserole has all low-carb and low-glycemic ingredients, and would be suitable for most low-carb eating plans and any phase of the South Beach Diet.
+South Beach would recommend low-fat sour cream, low-fat mayo, and low-fat Mozzarella for this; other low-carb plans would prefer full fat.

 Find More Recipes Like This One: